seanchannel/autobluez/README.md

 ## Getting Started

-These scripts use standard Linux bluetooth ```gatttool``` and shell utilitie and should work on any Linux system.
+These scripts use standard Linux bluetooth and shell utilities along with a Tcl/Tk automation tool and should run on any Linux system.
 The following information should help you get started.

 ### Prerequisites

+* the system must be configured with a bluetooth device
+* ```gatttool``` must be installed from the BlueZ system package(s) if it is not already
+* ```Expect``` is the Tcl/Tk automation engine and should be installed with system packages if available
-[expect-lite](http://expect-lite.sourceforge.net) is the main test driver and must be installed first.
+* [```expect-lite```](http://expect-lite.sourceforge.net/expect-lite_install.html) is the main test driver and can be downloaded from the link or installed with your system's package manager (may require configuring additional repositories for your system.)

-To install expext-lite on ubuntu:
+To install expext-lite on ubuntu requires the "Universe" [repository](https://help.ubuntu.com/community/Repositories#Managing_Repositories) be configured.

 ```
 $ sudo apt install expect-lite
 ```